quixio/quix-docs/docs/tutorials/predictive-maintenance/data-generator.md

 ![data generator pipeline segment](./images/data-generator-pipeline-segment.png)

-Each "virtual" printer is continuously printing in 8 hour cycles.
-For each printer, the enclosure temperature is programmed to drop below the minimum threshold at approximately 1h27m, 3h27m, 5h27m and 7h27m into the print.
-So each print will have four failure points.
+For each printer, the enclosure temperature is programmed to decrease starting at the 4 hour point.
+It will drop below the minimum threshold of 45°C at 5h:47m — the failure point.

-Since the data is running at ten times normal speed, the print lasts 48 minutes and a failure occurs approximately every 00h 08m 50s.
+The simulation speed is 10x actual spped, so the temperature will start to drop at approximately 24 minutes and cross the minimum threshold at around 34m 44s.

 When printing with a heat-sensitive material such as ABS (Acrylonitrile Butadiene Styrene), it’s important to ensure that the temperatures remain stable.

-This service simulates real-time data readouts for all three of a 3D printer’s temperature sensors for an 8-hour ABS print.

-In this simulation, the enclosure temperature starts to drop below the minimum threshold at 1h27m, 3h27m, 5h27m and 7h27m.

-You’ll want to know about this before it drops below the acceptable lower temperature threshold for ABS.

 The [forecasting algorithm](./forecast-service.md) that attempts to estimate when this is going to happen, and displays the alert on a dashboard.